TamRiceCS/TasklyAugust/README.md

 * Procrastinators
 * Our target audience is young adults (college age / early career) that are just starting to experience independence.

-### Competitors
-##### Google Calendar
-* Can set tasks w/ dates + times
-* Can set reminders
-* Website + App integration
-* Reschedule smooth for day but time requires more work
-##### Physical Planner
-* No reminders
-* Written and can be edited a limited amount of times
-* Limited space
-* No digital integration
-##### To-Do List (App example)
-* No time of day delimiters (date only)
-* Categories of tasks
-* Can set reminders
-* Easy to reschedule tasks
-* Graphs on productivity

-### User Testing Statement

-Hello, and thank you for taking time out of your day to test the UI/UX design of a new app in development named Taskly, an app designed to help users organize tasks in their day.
-During this user testing session you will be provided with a series of tasks to complete to the best of your ability.
-Please keep in mind that this is NOT a test of your technological prowess, but rather a test of the design of the application presented to you today.
-Please feel free to talk through all steps you take to complete a task.
-Any and all criticism is welcome, critique will be understood to be about the app presented and not a reflection of technical capability of the development team.
-Any and all notes taken will be anonymized and are about the app performance.
-Thank you again for your willingness to partake in this study; if there are no objections, we shall begin.

 ### User Testing Tasks

 ##### Login